-- If you have any problems, please contact your local RUCS helpdesk at help@nbcs.rutgers.edu - b.
+- a.
+Please check your e-mail regularly, especially on the day of class, to learn if there are any changes in the class schedule, class requirements, or for other general announcements.
+If you have any problems with e-mail, then please contact your local RUCS helpdesk at help@nbcs.rutgers.edu - b.
 Students, also, have the responsibility to then inform the professor of any changes to their phone numbers (day and evening).
-Please use "37:575:250:04-Day" in the Subject section to avoid being spammed.

-Please sign your full name in all e-mail correspondence.
+Please use "37:575:404" in the Subject section to avoid being spammed.
+Please sign your full name in all e-mail correspondence. - X. Study Groups: Forming study groups will facilitate learning by keeping you focused, involved, and current in the course. - Y. Math and Science Learning Centers: Math and Science Learning Centers at Rutgers provide invaluable student support with homework, etc.